 Adds Erlich: “After an interaction with the police, if there is a criminal charge, the first thing to do is to get a criminal defense attorney and establish an attorney-client relationship.
 A lot of people call me after they were arrested and excessive force is used, and my first response is: ‘You need to deal with the criminal charge so we can focus on the civil rights case.’
 The unfortunate reality is it is a lot harder to convince a jury that force was excessive if your client was convicted and that conviction comes into evidence.

 Excessive Force Lawsuits are Challenging

 Excessive force cases are exceptionally complex.
 In fact, these are often considered to be some of the most difficult civil lawsuits to litigate.
 In many Virginia jurisdictions, there is a general overriding presumption that law enforcement officers probably acted with the necessary level of force.
 While this presumption can absolutely be overcome, civil rights plaintiffs must present a strong legal case supported by well-documented evidence.

 “You have your usual blue code of silence issues,” says Erlich, “where it’s really hard to get cops to testify about other cops—even if they’re bad actors.”

 Remember, all potential excessive force or police brutality claims are reviewed on a case-by-case basis, with careful attention paid to the specific circumstances.
-If you believe that you or your loved one was the victim of excessive force by a law enforcement officer, you should speak to an experienced Virginia civil rights lawyer right away.
+If you believe that you or your loved one was the victim of excessive force by a law enforcement officer, you should contact a law firm and speak to an experienced Virginia civil rights attorney right away.
+Many provide a free consultation.
 For more information on this area of law, see our civil rights overview.